yuulive/srthg/README.md

 You'll get a list of the top scores in the population, along with sets of 5 integers for each, which represent their 'genes'.

 Have a look in the examples directory of this library.
+The example described above can be found in simplest.rs.

 ## License